wiedehoeft/wiedehoeft.github.io/_posts/2018-02-12-AcceptanceTestsWithGradleAndFit.md

 </html>
 ```

+gives the following result, opened in Browser:
+![](/assets/img/Fit_Testcase.png "Fit Test-Case Description")

 The great thing with acceptance test is that it does not need further explanation.
-The test describes what the task is, just open our
+The test describes what the task is, every developer should be ready
-description in Browser.
-![](/assets/img/Fit_Testcase.png "Fit Test-Case Description")
+to go after reading the test specification.

-We create a DVD Store, where we want to be able to add new Movies to the inventory.
+A DVD Store is created, where a User should be able to add new Movies to the inventory.

 I will not go deep to Fit specific things like the `fit.ActionFixture`, this would be an other complete blog article and Frank Westphal
 still wrote a great description (see linked PDF below).
-In short it is
+In short it is a class from Fit which parses every table row and executes
-a class from Fit which parses every table row and executes the specified command.
-The commands in row one are defined by Fit and needs to
+the specified command from column one.
+These commands are defined by Fit during the commands in column two are defined by the developer.
-be overwritten from us to specify the scenario specific behaviour.

-It's time to create our Fixture class where we place our test code.
-You can name it e.g. 'MovieAdministration.java'.
-I always prefer class names
+It's time to create the Fixture class where test code is placed.
+It has to be named 'MovieAdministration.java', look row and column two.
-specific to the problem domain, because every developer who needs to work with our code is able to find the needed classes when she/he needs
+I always prefer class names specific to the problem domain, because every developer who needs to work with the code is able
-to add new behaviour to our code.
+to find the needed classes when she/he needs to add new behaviour to the code.

 After creating the empty Java class execute the tests again.
-Still an exception, but we move forward; refresh the `alltests-result.html` page in Browser.
+Still an exception, but one step further; refresh the `alltests-result.html` page in Browser.
 It should look like this
 ![](/assets/img/Fit_Test_Error_CantCastToFixture.png "FitTestError_CantCastToFixture")

-The new test class has to extend the Fit-Fixture class:
+The new test class has to extend the `fit.Fixture` class:
 ```
 import fit.Fixture;